Overview: Classroom Culture & Environment

 - magnetic letters

 Responsibilities and Procedures

 For Message Time Plus to have the biggest impact on children’s reading and writing skills, it is helpful for them to understand the routines around this instructional practice and their responsibilities during it.
 Procedures that you plan and model, give the children practice with, and then reflect upon will be the ones that are most effective.
-While the children in your classroom have their own set of unique strengths, interests and needs, below is a list of common procedures that will help ensure their success during from MTP.
+While the children in your classroom have their own set of unique strengths, interests, and needs, below is a list of common procedures that will help ensure their success during MTP.

 (what you will be teaching and why it’s important)

 |How to come to the rug||“Today we will practice moving from our seats to the rug while singing our carpet song.
 By understanding exactly what to do, we will have more time for learning.”|

 |How to sit on the rug||“Today we will learn how to sit on the rug so we can stay focused.
 By focusing on our learning, you will be taking care of yourself and others around you.”|